List of Mentors for NZSA Youth Mentor Programme

 Area: Auckland

-Siobhan Harvey is an author of eight books, including the poetry and creative nonfiction collection, Ghosts (Otago University Press, 2021) .
-She was awarded 2021 Janet Frame Literary Trust Award for Poetry, 2020 New Zealand Society of Authors Peter & Dianne Beatson Fellowship, 2020 Kathleen Grattan Award for a Sequence of Poems, 2019 Robert Burns Poetry Prize, 2016 Write Well Award (Fiction, US) and 2013 Kathleen Grattan Award.
+Siobhan Harvey is the author of creative nonfiction, memoir, fiction and poetry.
+Her eight books include the 2021 New Zealand Book Awards long-listed, Ghosts (Otago University Press, 2021).
+She was Highly-Commended in 2024 Bridport Memoir Award (UK), won 2023 Landfall Essay Prize and was shortlisted in 2023 takahe Monica Taylor Poetry Competition.
+Additionally, she was awarded 2021 Janet Frame Literary Trust Award for Poetry, 2020 New Zealand Society of Authors Peter & Dianne Beatson Fellowship, 2020 Kathleen Grattan Prize for a Sequence of Poems, 2019 Robert Burns Poetry Prize, 2016 Write Well Award (Fiction, US), and 2013 Kathleen Grattan Poetry Award.
 Her previous books include Cloudboy (Otago University Press, 2014 and, as co-editor, Essential New Zealand Poems (Random House, 2014).
-She has been shortlisted for many other international and local awards and prizes, including third- and second place in 2020 and 2012 Landfall Essay Competitions respectively, long-listed for the 2019 Australian Book Review Peter Porter Poetry Prize, runner up in both 2015 and 2014 New Zealand Poetry Society International Poetry Competitions, runner up in 2012 NZSA Kevin Ireland Poetry Competition and runner up in 2012 Dorothy Porter Poetry Prize (Aus).
-Her work has been published in international and local anthologies and journals , including Acumen (UK), Arc (Ca), Asia Literary Review (HK), Best New Zealand Poems 2020 and 2012 (NZ), Feminine Divine: Voices of Power & Invisibility (Cyren US, 2019), Griffith Review (Aus), Strong Words #2: the best of the Landfall Essay Competition (Otago University Press, 2021), Stand (UK) and Tarot (NZ).
+Her work has been selected three time for Best New Zealand Poems and she’s been a three time runner up in the New Zealand Poetry Society International Poetry Competition.
+Her work has been published in international and local anthologies and journals, including Acumen (UK), Arc (Ca), Asia Literary Review (HK), Feminine Divine: Voices of Power & Invisibility (Cyren US, 2019), Fourth Genre (US), Griffith Review (Aus), Strong Words #2: the best of the Landfall Essay Competition (Otago University Press, 2021), Stand (UK) and Tarot (NZ).
 The Poetry Archive UK holds a Poet’s Page of her work.
-Presently she’s a Lecturer in Creative Writing at The Centre for Creative Writing, Auckland University of Technology where she holds a PhD in Creative Writing.

 David Hill